AC-PKAN: Attention-Enhanced and Chebyshev Polynomial-Based Physics-Informed Kolmogorov-Arnold Networks: Conclusion

 \section{Conclusion}

 We introduced AC-PKAN, a novel framework that enhances PINNs by integrating Cheby1KAN with traditional MLPs and augmenting them with internal and external attention mechanisms.
-This improves the model's ability to capture complex patterns and dependencies, resulting in superior performance on challenging PDE tasks.
+This improves the model's ability to capture complex patterns and dependencies, resulting in superior performance on challenging PDE tasks, including previous PINN failure modes and complex physical environments.
+The RGA mechanism enhances training stability and convergence by dynamically adjusting loss terms.
+Experimental results demonstrate that AC-PKAN consistently outperforms or matches state-of-the-art models like PINNsFormer, confirming its effectiveness in real-world engineering problems.